cagedcrown/javascript-books/README.md

 This is a collection of all of the books related to JavaScript that I have read/interested in reading.
 Feel free to pass this along to anyone who wants to learn JavaScript!
-I am also updating a similar [Ruby/Rails Repo](https://github.com/cagedcrown/ruby-books).
+I am also updating a similar [Front-End Web Development](https://github.com/cagedcrown/fewd-books) & [Ruby/Rails Repo](https://github.com/cagedcrown/ruby-books).

 ## JavaScript
 - [JavaScript Guide - MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide)